 Thursday, January 07, 2010

-It's a little like Sam Peckinpah's STRAW DOGS (1974) in that sense, and it offers a similar story arc: Dustin Hoffman in that film is a representative of the "real world", a math professor/author, entering a strange, cut-off remote society and expecting we the viewers to laugh along with him as he treats the locals with grinning contempt.
-Critics in general were unkind to the movie, many failing to pick up on the idea that Hoffman's outsider was the real villain of the movie.
-You can imagine LaBute feeling the same misunderstood confusion over the criticism of WICKER MAN.
-In a critique of the patriarchy, one must apparently never be ambiguous enough that viewers expecting rote thrills and clearly denoted heroes and villains are disappointed and suddenly a little scared.
-Isn't that what art films are for?
+I guess more than any other film, the original included, LeBute's remake is more like Sam Peckinpah's STRAW DOGS (1974), in the sense, and it offers a similar story arc and intentional confusion over whether the lead actor is a hero or villain: Dustin Hoffman in that film is a representative of the "civilized world" entering a strange, cut-off remote society and expecting viewers to laugh along with him as he jibes the locals for the first 1/3 of the film.
+Critics in general were unkind to the movie, many failing to pick up on the idea that Hoffman's outsider was the real villain and even calling the film sexist thanks to a morally ambivalent rape scene.
+You can imagine LaBute suffering the same misunderstood confusion over WICKER MAN.
+In a critique of the patriarchy, one must apparently never be ambiguous or stir up unresolved social anxiety if you want to win over a crowd.

-Well, now that there's BAD LIEUTENANT: PORT OF CALL NEW ORLEANS and ANTICHRIST to explain matters, WICKER MAN makes perfect crazy sense.
-If Herzog is terrified/ambivalent towards nature--reflected in BAD's flood-faded colors and Post-Katrina New Orleans water lines, LaBute is terrified/ambivalent towards women, reflected in the patronizing warmth of Ellen Burstyn or the sudden emotional swings of Lee Sobieski.
-Von Trier just cuts, literally, figuratively and otherwise, right to the chase, right to the meat of things, and together they all make a Paglian happy.
-Isn't it sad to realize the patriarchy has to repress and belittle the feminine, for the very simple reason that otherwise women will realize it's much better to kill men off once they've served their reproductive purpose, or send them off to work in the fields as castrated slave labor?-- than to have to launder their clothes and do their dishes until death?
+Finally, now that there's BAD LIEUTENANT: PORT OF CALL NEW ORLEANS and ANTICHRIST to situate it, however, even WICKER MAN makes gonzo sense.
+In the first, director Herzog is terrified/ambivalent/enthralled by the forces of chthonic nature, forces reflected in BAD's flood-faded colors and Post-Katrina New Orleans water lines; in WM, LaBute is terrified/ambivalent/enthralled by a strong cabal of women, reflected in the patronizing warmth of Ellen Burstyn and the sudden mood swings of Lee Sobieski; for ANTICHRIST, Von Trier just cuts, literally, figuratively and otherwise, right to the chase, right to the chthonic meat of things, where nature and the feminine entwine into one massive castrating green wooded Medusa, and then Von Trier does some pruning.
+Taken together the three films perhaps indicate that patriarchy has to repress and belittle the feminine, for the very simple reason that otherwise women will realize it's much better to kill men off once they've served their reproductive purpose, or send them off to work in the fields as castrated slave labor.
 Hasn't anyone seen CAT WOMEN OF THE MOON (1953)?
 What's the matter with you people?
 You think this is a joke?
 A child is missing!

-The 1973 original was (perhaps) more bearable for American audiences because of the British accents which made the colloquial strangeness even stranger--not close to home enough to stick in the proverbial craw, as LaBute's version does--and it should be noted that the original was similarly box office stricken in its own home country of Great Britain (due largely to bad marketing and brutal trimming).
+The 1973 original was (perhaps) more bearable for American audiences because of the British accents which made the colloquial strangeness even stranger (not close to home enough to stick in the proverbial craw, as LaBute's version does) and it should be noted that the original was similarly box office-stricken in its own home country of Great Britain (due largely to bad marketing and brutal editing).

-In the Americanized rendition, Nic Cage goes deep Yankee tourist -- unconscious of the world around him, condescending, arrogant, even boorish, expecting that wherever he goes people will "get" his outmoded hipster posturing and that all women will bow and scape before him when he flashes his badge and waves his gun around.
+In the Americanized rendition, Nic Cage goes deep Yankee tourist: unconscious of the world around him, condescending, arrogant, even boorish, expecting that wherever he goes people will "get" his outmoded hipster posturing and that all women will bow and scrape before him when he flashes his badge and waves his gun around, jurisdiction be damned.
 When they don't, his only option is a roundhouse kick to Lee Sobieski's heaving bosom.
+But that still doesn't work.

-In the original, the idea was that the victim must be a Christian and a virgin, but in LaBute's remake, Christianity has nothing do with it, except as far as it underwrites the barbaric "normalcy" of the rest of America.
 In the end the movie resonates for the same reason it annoys: we hate that which reminds us of our own unconscious Ugly American-in-a-china-shop deformities.
-In BAD LIEUTENANT, Cage made us feel the chronic pain of his character and revel in chemical relief and the joy of dancing ever at the edge of sanity.
-In WICKER MAN, it's not his pain that's alleviated, but the pain of any woman whose ever had to smile and flirt in order to not get a speeding ticket, or had to submit to an unwarranted and inappropriate "pat-down" or otherwise had to suffer the preachy condescension of an arrogant government official.
+In BAD LIEUTENANT, Cage made us feel the chronic pain of his character and revel in chemical relief and the joy of dancing ever on the edge.
+In WICKER MAN, it's not his pain that's alleviated, but the pain of any woman, minority or child who ever endured an unwarranted and inappropriate "pat-down" or otherwise had to suffer the preachy condescension of an arrogant male official.
 It's always amusing to see these patriarchal bullies squirm when the shoe is on the other foot, until of course we realize that we the audience are the ones squirming... in embarrassment.
-Ask not for whom the man burns, he burns for bees... or something.
+Ask not for whom the man burns, he burns for bees... until there's no other foot left.

 =====